Mount Kinabalu: Climate

 The climate of the mountain varies from humid tropical at its base to alpine at its summit.
-The temperature at the summit of Mount Kinabalu usually stands from −4 to 8 °C from December to January, and 3 to 12 °C from June to September.
-Due to the coldness of the mountain from December to January, there are a few occasions where frost and ice appear at the summit of Mount Kinabalu.
+The temperature at the summit of Mount Kinabalu ranges from −4 to 8 °C from December to January, and 3 to 12 °C from June to September.
+Depending on how cold the mountain remains from December to January, there are a few occasions where frost and ice appear at the summit of Mount Kinabalu.
 Snow has been recorded three times in this area; in 1975, 1993 and 2022.

 Biology

-Mount Kinabalu along with other upland areas of the Crocker Mountains is known worldwide for its biodiversity with plants of Himalayan, Australasian, and Indomalayan origin.
-A recent botanical survey of the mountain estimated a staggering 5,000 to 6,000 plant species (excluding mosses and liverworts but including ferns), which is more than all of Europe and North America (excluding tropical regions of Mexico) combined.
+Mount Kinabalu, along with other upland areas of the Crocker Mountains, is known worldwide for its biodiversity with plants of Himalayan, Australasian, and Indomalayan origin.
+A recent botanical survey of the mountain estimated a staggering 5,000 to 6,000 plant species (excluding mosses and liverwort but including ferns) thrive upon the mountain.
 It is therefore one of the world's most important biological sites.
-A reason for its rich diversity and endemisms is that its great height could have provided refuge to cold-adapted species during interglacials.
+A reason for its rich diversity and endemisms is that its extreme height provides refuge to cold-adapted species during interglacials.

 In 2015, a major Malaysian-Dutch study showed that the unique flora, fauna, and fungi on the mountain summit are younger than the mountain itself, and have evolved from both local and distant montane ancestors.